kunalrshah/blockchain-developer-bootcamp-final-project/README.md

 - And, similarly for a "Sell Points Order" on the order book to be fulfilled - another user has to submit a corresponding "Buy Points Order"
 - Currently, this project has only been tested with a single user (single Metamask address)
 - But, this project doesn't end with the Bootcamp and I'll continue to build it further and continue to add more functionality
+### Step-4: The token name and the token symbol captured dynamically from the blockchain, for the "PearlZZ (PRLZ) Exchange" heading above the Order Book
+- so if you change the PearlZZToken constructor to put in a different Token Name, or a different Token Symbol
+- The heading will change accordingly
+- While this is not super important, it is another example of pulling values from the smart contract methods dynamically at runtime
 ### How to run the truffle tests, five tests should pass successfully
 - `truffle test --network development`
 ## Screencast link